braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 $$ H(e) = 1 + \max\left( \lbrace H(e') \mid e' = (w, u) \in E \rbrace \cup \lbrace0\rbrace \right), $$

 where the maximum ranges over all edges $e'$ incoming to the source vertex $u$.
 If $u$ admits no incoming edges (i.e., the set is empty, as occurs for isolated vertices in the initial vacuum state), the convention $\max(\emptyset) = 0$ applies, guaranteeing that primordial edges receive $H(e) = 1$.
-This recurrence enforces strict monotonicity of causality: no effect precedes its cause in the timestamp ordering, preserving the forward arrow of logical time across all transformations.
+This recurrence enforces strict monotonicity of causality: no effect precedes its cause in the timestamp ordering, preserving the forward arrow of logical time across all transformations **[(Lamport, 1978)](/monograph/appendices/a-references#A.39)**.

 ### 1.3.4.1 Proof: Monotonicity {#1.3.4.1}